robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

   - End-to-end tests can be on very high level.
   - One test should use only one abstraction level

-- Different styles
+- Different styles:

-  - More technical tests for lower level details and integration tests
+  - More technical tests for lower level details and integration tests.
-  - "Executable specifications" act as requirements
+  - "Executable specifications" act as requirements.
-  - Use domain language
+  - Use domain language.
-  - Everyone (including customer/product owner) should always understand
+  - Everyone (including customer and/or product owner) should always understand.

-- No complex logic on test case level
+- No complex logic on the test case level.

-  - No for loops or if/else constructs
+  - No for loops or if/else constructs.
-  - Use variable assignments with care
+  - Use variable assignments with care.
   - Test cases should not look like scripts!

-- Max 10 steps, preferably less
+- Max 10 steps, preferably less.

 Example using "normal" keyword-driven style: